Study: 'Medicare for all' projected to cost $32.6 trillion

 Updated 2 hours ago

-WASHINGTON — Sen. Bernie Sanders’ “Medicare for all” plan would increase government health care spending by $32.6 trillion over 10 years, according to a study by a university-based libertarian policy center.
+WASHINGTON — Sen. Bernie Sanders’ “Medicare for all” plan would boost government health spending by $32.6 trillion over 10 years, requiring historic tax hikes, says a study released Monday by a university-based libertarian policy center.

 That’s trillion with a “T.”

-The latest plan from the Vermont independent would require historic tax increases as government replaces what employers and consumers now pay for health care, according to the analysis being released Monday by the Mercatus Center at George Mason University in Virginia.
-It would deliver significant savings on administration and drug costs, but increased demand for care would drive up spending, the analysis found.
+The latest plan from the Vermont independent would deliver significant savings on administration and drug costs, but increased demand for care would drive up spending, according to the analysis by the Mercatus Center at George Mason University in Virginia.
+Doubling federal individual and corporate income tax receipts would not cover the full cost, the study said.

 Sanders’ plan builds on Medicare, the popular insurance program for seniors.
 All U.S. residents would be covered with no copays and deductibles for medical services.
 The insurance industry would be relegated to a minor role.